photoprism/photoprism-docs/docs/getting-started/troubleshooting/mariadb.md

 - [ ] You have to resort to [alternative Docker images](../raspberry-pi.md#older-armv7-based-devices) to run MariaDB on ARMv7-based devices and those with a 32-bit operating system

 !!! tldr ""
-    When you move MariaDB to another host, remember to move the complete *storage* folder along with it and perform a [version upgrade](#version-upgrade) if necessary.
+    When moving MariaDB to another host, remember to move the complete *storage* folder along with it and perform a [version upgrade](#version-upgrade) if necessary.

 #### Unicode Support ####